 Especially for meat products, irradiation is a very common storage method.
 Irradiation is also done for the meat in the astronaut dishes.
 Heat treatment applied to foods such as red meat, chicken, and turkey allows them to be stored at room temperature.
 In addition, heating after opening the package is sufficient for consumption.

 Preparation of Astronaut Meals

 It is generally easy to prepare the food put into the spacecraft in ready form by the above methods.
-For the preparation of astronaut meals, it is often sufficient to add water to the food or to heat it.
-However, the heating method is not a very desirable option in spacecraft.
-This is the reason why it is much more preferable just to add water in the preparation of astronaut meals.
-For this reason, experts who develop space dishes focus on freeze-drying foods.
+To prepare astronaut meals, adding water to the food or heating it is often sufficient.
+However, there are more desirable options than the heating method in spacecraft.
+This is why adding water in preparing astronaut meals is much more preferable.
+For this reason, experts who develop space dishes focus on freeze-drying foods for astronauts.

-Today’s research shows there is still insufficient efficiency for long-term manned travel by spacecraft.
+Today’s research shows insufficient efficiency for long-term manned travel by spacecraft.
 However, the work continues.
 In the coming years, methods such as growing plants in spacecraft and obtaining food from 3D printing will become more applicable.

-You can reach our previous article from https://liyolife.com/en/freeze-dried-taxidermy/
+You can reach our previous article at https://liyolife.com/en/freeze-dried-taxidermy/